LunarWatcher/doesnotfail2ban/docs/Config.md

 For (former?) f2b users, it's worth noting that dnf2b has a much more global config and handling system.
 For example, failing a watcher with the iptables bouncer results in an iptables ban on all ports.
 Additionally, the pool of failures is shared across all watchers.

 Consider two watchers with a limit of 3.
-If some IP trips the first watcher twice, and then the second watcher once, the fail with the second watcher immediately trips the bouncer, as if that watcher had been tripped 3 times.
+If some IP trips the first watcher twice, and then the second watcher once, the fail with the second watcher immediately invokes the bouncer, as if that watcher had been tripped 3 times.

 Additionally, certain bouncers are global by design.
 This includes the currentely only bouncer, iptables, as the port-specific bans are protocol-specific, requiring 5 different commands<sup>1</sup> rather than 1 for a global ban.

-The design is also intended to allow for other kinds of bouncers, such as notifying a webapp to take spam prevention actions in response to multiple password failures.
-However, at this time, no such bouncers are implemented, because I have no clue what bouncers are required to work for most webapps with such functionality in the wild.
+There are definite advantages and disadvantages to this, compared to the very granular configuration you get with f2b.
+Aside reducing configuration complexity, part of idea is that an attack on one service is an attack against them all.
+There's no point in separating fails and ban actions if better security can be achieved by blocking all attack surfaces at once.
+Granted, this may not be optimal for certain public-facing services (particularly when used in a commercial context), but this is also down to the set of bouncers used.

+In the future, a goal is to include more bouncers that act on specific services.
+For example, notifying a webservice about a possible brute-force attempt, and making it show a captcha (with the bouncer naturally just being the notification bit).
+If this is a use-case you have, please consider opening an issue with technical details about the notification system.

 <sup>1</sup>: Using iptables 1.8.7 (nf_tables) has 5 possible values for protocols: tcp, udp, udplite, sctp, and dccp.
 While not all services accept all these protocols, a partial block does not a complete port block make.
+Reducing the number of unnecessary iptable rules is a net positive for performance.

 ## Basic setup